 This will send a request to the client that will need approval before this process is finished.
 Here is how to instruct your client to grant access.

-If you want to grant access to your Facebook Page, follow these instructions.
+If you want to grant access to your Facebook Page OR Ad Account for a specific email address, follow these instructions.

 Open Business Settings in Business Manager.

 Enter their email address and select the business role and click “Next”.

 Select the Pages (New Pages Experience vs Classic Pages), Ad Accounts, Catalogs, Apps and/or Pixels that you want to grant access to as well as the access level.
 Click Invite.

 To accept an invitation to Business Manager, follow these directions.

 In Business Settings, head to People or Partners, depending on if you’re adding a Partner agency or individual folks.

 To ask for access, click the Add button followed by ‘Ask a partner to share their assets.’